ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.0.0.md

 ## Clipboard input pipeline integration

-Starting from v27.0.0, the {@link module:clipboard/clipboard~Clipboard `Clipboard` plugin} is no longer firing the `inputTransformation` events.
+Starting from v27.0.0, the {@link module:clipboard/clipboard~Clipboard `Clipboard`} plugin is no longer firing the `inputTransformation` events.
 The code of this feature was refactored and split into:

-* {@link module:clipboard/clipboardpipeline~ClipboardPipeline `ClipboardPipeline` plugin},
+* the {@link module:clipboard/clipboardpipeline~ClipboardPipeline `ClipboardPipeline`} plugin,
-* {@link module:clipboard/pasteplaintext~PastePlainText `PastePlainText` plugin},
+* the {@link module:clipboard/pasteplaintext~PastePlainText `PastePlainText`} plugin,
-* {@link module:clipboard/dragdrop~DragDrop `DragDrop` plugin}.
+* the {@link module:clipboard/dragdrop~DragDrop `DragDrop`} plugin.

-The {@link module:clipboard/clipboard~Clipboard `Clipboard` plugin} became a "glue" plugin that loads ones listed above.
+The {@link module:clipboard/clipboard~Clipboard `Clipboard`} plugin became a "glue" plugin that loads ones listed above.

-From v27.0.0 the {@link module:clipboard/clipboardpipeline~ClipboardPipeline `ClipboardPipeline` plugin} is responsible for firing the {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} event and also the new {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:contentInsertion `ClipboardPipeline#contentInsertion`} event.
+From v27.0.0 the {@link module:clipboard/clipboardpipeline~ClipboardPipeline `ClipboardPipeline`} plugin is responsible for firing the {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} event and also the new {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:contentInsertion `ClipboardPipeline#contentInsertion`} event.

-The {@link module:engine/view/document~Document#event:clipboardInput `view.Document#clipboardInput`} and {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} events should not be fired or stopped in your feature code.
+The {@link module:engine/view/document~Document#event:clipboardInput `view.Document#clipboardInput`} and {@link module:clipboard/clipboardpipeline~ClipboardPipeline#event:inputTransformation `ClipboardPipeline#inputTransformation`} events should not be fired nor stopped in your feature code.
 The `data.content` property should be assigned to override the default content instead.
 You can stop this event only if you want to completely disable pasting/dropping of some specific content.

-You can read about the whole input pipeline in details in {@link framework/guides/deep-dive/clipboard#input-pipeline clipboard pipeline guide}.
+You can read about the whole input pipeline in details in the {@link framework/guides/deep-dive/clipboard#input-pipeline clipboard pipeline} guide.

 ## The `view.Document` event bubbling